-As a student, Lalita was very active since the time she wore her uniform.
-She has been felicitated by schools and colleges for teaching a lesson to street harassers who trouble girl students
+As a student, Lalita Salve was very active since the time she wore her uniform.
+She was felicitated by schools and colleges for teaching a lesson to street harassers who trouble girl students

-Talking exclusively to mid-day, Salve narrated her ordeal.
+Talking exclusively to mid-day in 2017, Lalita Salve narrated her ordeal.
 "I have been noticing severe hormonal changes in my body over the last five years.
 It came to a point where I could no longer keep quiet about it and had to open up to someone.
 So, I spoke to my mother first, and she asked me to see some doctors in my hometown.
 They then asked me to see a doctor in Mumbai," she said

-Her uncle had brought her to Mumbai a few months ago, where she was referred to a surgeon in JJ hospital, who suggested her to undergo the surgery.
-After it had been confirmed that was the only option, she'd involved her family to help her to make a decision.
-"I had not told my father about it until recently
+Her uncle had brought her to Mumbai in 2017, where she was referred to a surgeon in JJ hospital, who suggested her to undergo the surgery.
+After it had been confirmed that was the only option, she'd involved her family to help her to make a decision

-Constable Lalita Salve, looking to undergo a sex reassignment surgery, had done her research before writing to her superiors for leave — she had consulted a gynaecologist, psychologist and a plastic surgeon from a South Mumbai hospital well-known for doing such supra major sex change surgeries.
+Constable Lalita Salve had done her research before writing to her superiors for leave — she had consulted a gynaecologist, psychologist and a plastic surgeon from a South Mumbai hospital well-known for doing such supra major sex change surgeries

 A junior doctor, who was attached to the Grant medical college and privy to this case, said, "The lady was keen to undergo the sex reassignment surgery.
 We found that she had underdeveloped male genitalia."